 Well, now I’m an adult and Ross-Simons is still out there selling fab jewelry.
 They reached out earlier this year and sent me their sterling silver Byzantine link necklace.
 But it got me thinking about how in this day and age of retailers closing left and right, how Ross-Simons is still thriving.

 In 1952 the first Ross-Simons jewelry store opened in Providence.
-The vision for Ross-Simons in 1952 is the same it is today: to offer customers good product with good pricing and good service.
-The reason the company has survived for so long is because they change their methods with the times.
-In 1981, they launched their catalog, what introduced me and many American homes to the brand.
+The vision for Ross-Simons in 1952 is the same as it is today: to offer customers good products with good pricing and good service.
+The reason the company has survived for so long is that they change their methods with the times.
+In 1981, they launched their catalog, which introduced me and many American homes to the brand.
 In 1997 when other companies were wary of the Internet, Ross-Simons began their website.
-They have seven stores including their flagship in Warwick, Rhode Island and in 2013 changed their stores, excluding the flagship store, to be branded as Sidney Thomas (named after the founder and current CEO's father) where customers can shop higher end jewelry.
+They have seven stores including their flagship in Warwick, Rhode Island, and in 2013 changed their stores, excluding the flagship store, to be branded as Sidney Thomas (named after the founder and current CEO's father) where customers can shop higher-end jewelry.
 There is also a Sidney Thomas website.
-I reached out to Ross-Simons and asked them to answer a few questions I had about their company:
+I reached out to Ross-Simons and asked them to answer a few questions I had about their company.

 AG: I love that Ross-Simons has remained a family business (CEO Darrel S. Ross is the son of co-founder Sidney Thomas Ross).
 How do you think this benefits the brand and its corporate environment?

 RS: Ross-Simons remaining a family business has ensured that we stay true to our roots.
 Since its inception, Ross-Simons aimed to bring customers great jewelry at fabulous prices and this is still something we pride ourselves on.
 In regards to our corporate environment, a number of our associates have been with us for 10, 15 and even 20 years.
 Working here really feels like family.

 AG: How has Ross-Simons kept up with the ever-changing retail landscape?